rithmschool/javascript_fundamentals_solutions/intro_to_the_dom_exercise/readme.md

 6. Append your new `div` to the page

+## Part II

-7. Create a racing game with the two cars.
+Create a racing game with the two cars.
 When the race button is pressed, the two cars should move across the screen until one of them is at the end.
 When the first block reaches the end - you should alert "winner!"
 As a bonus, turn this into a fun racing game!